-• When installing the unit, have ready the round shape hood, the air discharge grille and the air suction grille, and other parts needed for the installation.

-Consult your Daikin dealer when selecting optional accessories.
+- System.
+Because it displays the ventilation mode and can be selected ventilation fan mode with the butto When installing the unit, have ready the round shape hood, the air discharge grille and the air suction grille, and other parts needed for the installation. - Consult your Daikin dealer when selecting optional accessories.